OCF-Collab/OCF-Collab/README.md

 # Request Broker

-## Goal
+## Purpose

-The goal of Request Broker service is to be an intermediary between Requesters and Providers within the OCF Collab network serving couple of purposes:
+The purpose of Request Broker service is to be an intermediary between Requesters and Providers within the OCF Collab network serving couple of purposes:

 * Authenticate requests and make sure they come from authorized Requesters
 * Allow Requesters to search for competency frameowks across the whole network